Smart Metering Outlook 2019

 SMETS1 meters ‘proven to be interoperable’ with DCC network

 Secondly, at the end of November the ‘adoption and enrolment’ process for SMETS1 meters was officially proven and tested, with the DCC successfully demonstrating that SMETS1 devices will work on its central, secure data network.
 At a demonstration, officials from BEIS saw a simulation where a household SMETS1 meter was enrolled onto the network under a new energy supplier and tariff – taking only a few minutes to achieve.
-SMS Plc has played a significant role in achieving this milestone, providing the DCC with a metering test lab during 2018 and supporting it to finalise SMETS1 interoperability testing.
+SMS Ltd has played a significant role in achieving this milestone, providing the DCC with a metering test lab during 2018 and supporting it to finalise SMETS1 interoperability testing.

 With some first-generation smart meters having temporarily lost smart functionality if consumers switch energy supplier, the DCC’s demonstration is a major step forward in the upgrade of the national smart meter communications network.
 As a result, customers with “dumb” SMETS1 meters are expected to see their smart capabilities restored once they are connected to the DCC’s network, a process which will happen automatically.
 The upgrade is expected to be completed by start of 2020.